frankiejav/obscura-frontend/DATABASE_SEARCH_INTEGRATION.md

-# LeakCheck API Integration
+# Database Search API Integration

-This document describes the LeakCheck API integration implemented in the Obscura Labs platform.
+This document describes the database search API integration implemented in the Obscura Labs platform.

 ## Overview

-The LeakCheck API integration allows administrators to enable data breach searches for users.
-When enabled, clients can search for email addresses, usernames, and other data in known data breaches through the LeakCheck API.
+The database search API integration allows administrators to enable data breach searches for users.
+When enabled, clients can search for email addresses, usernames, and other data in known data breaches through the external database search API.

 ## Features

 ### Admin Features
-- **Enable/Disable**: Admins can activate or deactivate the LeakCheck API integration
+- **Enable/Disable**: Admins can activate or deactivate the database search API integration
 - **Environment Variable Configuration**: API keys are securely stored in environment variables
-- **Data Sync**: Sync LeakCheck database information to update data sources
+- **Data Sync**: Sync external database information to update data sources
 - **Quota Monitoring**: Track remaining API queries
 - **Settings Management**: Configure through the admin settings panel